Make Your Own Almond Milk [video]

 For spices, most recipes call for cinnamon, but I also like cardamom, which brings in a little more balancing action for vata and kapha.

-Enjoy your fresh glass of almond milk as a snack or alongside a meal.
+Enjoy your fresh glass of almond milk as a snack, alongside a meal, or in your favorite morning beverage.
 Your almond milk will last up to 5 days in the refrigerator when stored in an airtight container.